Ray Collins (musician): Early life

 Collins grew up in Pomona, California singing in his school choir, the son of a local police officer.
-He quit high school to get married.
+He dropped out of high school just before graduation to marry his girlfriend, who became pregnant.

 Career

 Collins started his musical career singing falsetto backup vocals for various doo-wop groups in the Los Angeles area in the late 1950s and early 1960s, including Little Julian Herrera and the Tigers.
 In 1963 Collins co-wrote "Memories of El Monte" with Frank Zappa.
-In 1964, Collins, drummer Jimmy Carl Black, bassist Roy Estrada, saxophonist Dave Coronado, and guitarist Ray Hunt formed The Soul Giants.
+In 1964, Collins formed the Soul Giants with drummer Jimmy Carl Black, bassist Roy Estrada, saxophonist Dave Coronado, and guitarist Ray Hunt.

 Hunt was eventually replaced by Zappa, and the group evolved into the Mothers of Invention.
 Ray was the lead vocalist on most songs for their early albums, including Freak Out!, Absolutely Free, Cruising with Ruben & the Jets and Uncle Meat.
 He additionally provided harmonica on Freak Out!.
-In 1968 Ray quit The Mothers of Invention because of tension in the group, and was replaced by Lowell George, but continued to contribute to other Zappa projects through the mid-1970s.
+In 1968 Ray quit The Mothers of Invention because of tension in the group, citing that the band was "too much comedy and making fun of stuff" and was replaced by Lowell George, but continued to contribute to other Zappa projects through the mid-1970s.
+Collins later said in 2009 that he "wanted to make beautiful music.
+I was raised on Johnny Mathis and Nat King Cole."

-After quitting the group and leaving behind his music career, Collins worked as a taxi driver for a few years.
 Collins's performances appeared on a few archival and live recordings released after he dropped out of music.

-Ray Collins description in Freak Out liner notes (1966)

-Moved into my recording studio, joined forces with Ray, Jim and Roy, schemed and plotted for a year, working in beer joints, blah, blah, starved a lot, etc... played a lot of freaky music & stayed vastly unpopular (though notorious).
-OWE OUR EXISTENCE to Mark Cheka for his initial encouragement and sterling example (and to a whole bunch of other people who are going to be bugged because their names aren't listed in detail, with addresses and pertinent facts about what they like about the government & their other fetishes).
-Ray used to be a carpenter and a bartender and sing with Little Julian Herrera & The Tigers (note the falsetto part in 'I REMEMBER LINDA')... been singing R&B for ten to twelve years.
-Jim got fired from some idiot band in Kansas, forcing him to move to California.
-Lucky for us.
-Seems he just couldn't get turned on playing " Louie, Louie" all night... it must have hurt him deeply when they rejected him.
-Roy is an asthmatic Pachuco, good-natured excellent bass player, involved in the R&B scene here for about ten years.
-He is unbelievably tolerant.
-I don't understand it.
-Elliot digs the blues.
-He has a big dimple in his chin.
-We made him grow beard to cover it up.
-He just got out of the Army.
-Lucky for the Army.
-THEY ARE ALL MUSICIANS.

 Personal life

 Collins got married in 1953.
 He had a daughter who died in a plane crash at a young age.

+After quitting the Mothers of Invention and leaving behind his music career, Collins worked as a taxi driver for a few years, and later worked as a dishwasher in Hawaii.
+He moved to Claremont, California in 1991, where he remained until his death.
+He moved into a small Airstream trailer in local potter Peter Scott’s back yard in Claremont, until Scott sold the property and Ray began living in a van that he purchased.
+His only income reportedly came from songwriting royalties and Social Security.